Manny Trillo: Minor league career

+Oakland Athletics

-Trillo was involved in a pair of controversies about his roster eligibility for the 1973 World Series.
+Trillo remained with the club as the Athletics won the American League Western Division pennant by six games over the Kansas City Royals.
+Trillo was involved in a pair of controversies about his roster eligibility for the 1973 postseason.
 MLB strictly enforced a rule that only players on a major league roster on August 31 were eligible for the postseason.
-After José Morales' contract was sold to the Montreal Expos on September 18 and Bill North severely sprained an ankle, the A's petitioned for and received approval from the Baltimore Orioles to allow the additions of both Trillo and Allan Lewis to its roster for the American League Championship Series.
-A's owner Charlie Finley submitted the same request to the New York Mets, his team's Fall Classic opponent which only approved Lewis but denied Trillo his eligibility.
+After José Morales' contract was sold to the Montreal Expos on September 18 and Bill North severely sprained an ankle, the A's received approval from their American League Championship Series opponent the Baltimore Orioles to allow the additions to their roster of both Trillo and Allan Lewis.
+A's owner Charlie Finley submitted the same request to the New York Mets, his team's 1973 World Series opponent, but New York only approved Lewis.
 When Mike Andrews committed two errors in a four-run twelfth inning of Oakland's Game 2 defeat, Finley attempted to have Andrews waived onto the disabled list in order to activate Trillo.
-Commissioner Bowie Kuhn ruled against Finley who was forced to reinstate Andrews for Game 4.
+Commissioner of Baseball Bowie Kuhn ruled against Finley, who was forced to reinstate Andrews for Game 4 while Trillo remained on the ineligible list.

-In April 1974, Trillo played 12 games for the Athletics before being sent back to the minor league Tucson Toros.
+In April 1974, Trillo played 12 games for the Athletics but only had a .100 batting average when he was sent back to the Tucson Toros.
 He was eventually brought back to the major leagues in September.
-He appeared in one game of the 1974 American League Championship Series against the Baltimore Orioles, but didn't make any further appearances as the Athletics defeated the Los Angeles Dodgers in the 1974 World Series.
+He appeared in one game of the 1974 American League Championship Series against the Baltimore Orioles, but did not make any further appearances as the Athletics defeated the Los Angeles Dodgers in the 1974 World Series.